daylinpillay/VBscript/README.md

-# Script Tools for Windows Domain environment
+# Script Tools for Windows environment